 Art Book Month is a parallel series of events hosted throughout the month of October by a variety of artists, curators, collectives and institutions who are actively creating and presenting work in this medium.

 Have an idea for an Art Book Month event?
 Interested in offering space to an artist for an Art Book Month event?
-Contact Helen Wong at: [email protected].
+Contact: [email protected].

 VABF Members are part of an engaged community that is passionate about art publishing.
 In addition to annual perks, Members contribute to the sustainability and growth of the annual fair—keeping the event free, while also allowing us to invite international artists and pay fair fees to presenters and arts workers.
 Your support helps to fund the production of VABF, and demonstrates your commitment to fostering Vancouver’s art publishing communities and establishing Vancouver as a centre for artists’ publishing.